gis-ops/tutorials/qgis/QGIS_SimplePlugin.md

 **Goals**:

 - get more familiar with `PyQGIS` and `PyQt5` and the respective documentation
+- understand how QGIS works with plugins
 - build a GUI with QGIS native Qt Designer
-- understand how QGIS works with plugins
 - connect GUI elements to Python functions
 - deploy the plugin locally and take necessary steps for a successful publication

 **Plugin functionality**:

 - User copy/pastes X, Y coordinates into a text field
-- Upon OK button click, the [Nominatim API](https://wiki.openstreetmap.org/wiki/Nominatim) is queried
+- Upon OK button click, the [Nominatim API](https://wiki.openstreetmap.org/wiki/Nominatim) is queried on its Reverse Geocoding endpoint
 - A Point layer is generated in-memory, displayed on the map and zoomed to

 > **Disclaimer**